-TEA: The old gypsy art of tea leaf reading (Tasseography) employs similar techniques to ink blot reading.
-Just as you saw shapes in the ink so too tea leaves will form picture that can be interpreted as omens of the future.
+The old gypsy art of tea leaf reading (Tasseography) employs similar techniques to ink blot reading.
+You saw shapes in the ink blots.
+Tea leaves also form picture that can be interpreted as omens of the future.
 You’ll need to use a loose tea and no strainer.
-The vertical position in the cup is taken as an indication of time.
+The vertical position indicates time.
 Images that cling towards the rim of the cup are in the present, with those in the future towards the bottom.

-COALS: The glowing embers of a coal fire can be used as an oracle.
-If you’re fortunate enough to have a coal fire then gaze into the glowing coals.
+The glowing embers of a coal fire act as an oracle.
+If you’re fortunate enough to have a coal fire, gaze into the glowing coals.
 Watch the pictures that form and interpret the symbols in the same way as you did for the ink blots.

-DISHES: Even dirty dishes can be used to tell the future.
-After your friend’s eaten everything on their plate look into the stains of gravy and sauce and see what pictures form.
+Even dirty dishes are used to tell the future.
+After your friend’s eaten everything on their plate look into the stains of gravy and sauce and see what pictures appear.
 Images that fall close to the plate’s rim relate to near events.
 Those that fall towards the center are for the future.